PowerOne can handle multiple data types. One of those is tables. A table is a collection of numbers that all relate to each other.

 The occurrences column is common in certain types of tables.
 For instance if the value 10,000 is repeated 6 times in your data, often it is easier to say that the value 10,000 occurred 6 times then to type 10,000 six times. [https://.../t/c8486805c46d57d87501|Cash Flows] and [https://.../t/978bb40758d638ba7847|One-Variable Statistics] templates use this table form.

-To create these special tables, create a regular table, give it two **Column Names** and then set the **Second column is for occurrences** checkbox.
+To create these special tables, create a regular table, give it two **Column Names** and then set the **Last column is occurrences** checkbox.

-The name of the second column doesn't matter; just that there are two columns.
+The name of the last column doesn't matter; just that there are at least two columns and the last one is intended for occurrences.
 Now when entering data in the table, you can optionally include an occurrences value.
 For instance a table where value -50,000 occurs once, 10,000 occurs 6 times and 20,000 occurs once would be entered like this in the template (select the row to view its values):

 table = [[-50000;1];[10000;6];[20000;1]]